jgm/cheapskate/README.markdown

 ### Tight vs. loose lists

-A list is considered "tight" if (a) it has only one item or (b) there is no blank space between any two consecutive items.
+A list is considered "tight" if (a) it has only one item or there is no blank space between any two consecutive items, and (b) no item has blank lines as its immediate children.
 If a list is "tight," then list items consisting of a single paragraph or a paragraph followed by a sublist will be rendered without `<p>` tags.